If you want to refinance your mortgage but are short on cash, you can avoid out-of-pocket expenses by choosing a no-closing-cost mortgage refinance.

 If you have access to some funds that you could spend on closing costs, take the extra step of seeing if some lenders might waive certain fees or have lower closing cost requirements that might fit your budget.

 If you are convinced that a no-closing-cost loan is for you, you’ll naturally want to see which lender will offer you the lowest interest rate.
 However, also take a look at what fees each lender charges in closing costs for refinancing.
-Even though you aren’t paying for them upfront, you still want to pay as little in closing costs as possible.
-Remember, the lower the amount in closing costs, the less money you’ll be wrapping into your mortgage.
+To do this, compare the APRs of the different loans.

 A refinance strategy is a personal decision that is dependent on your financial goals.
 If refinancing is a big priority for you and you don’t have a lot of money on hand for closing costs or you are only planning to keep your home for a short period of time, a zero-closing cost mortgage could be a winning proposition.